 A technician wearing a safety vest and gloves is accessing the interior components of a large stainless steel grease trap in a commercial kitchen setting.

 Grease traps are installed in commercial kitchens to intercept FOG before they can clog the plumbing system.
-Over time, grease traps accumulate waste, reducing their effectiveness.
+Accessing and Opening the Grease Trap for Pumping is essential as, over time, grease traps accumulate waste, reducing their effectiveness.
 Regular pumping and cleaning are necessary to keep them functioning properly.

 Accessing and Opening the Grease Trap for Pumping